Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Feasting and birthing babies, these whale sharks come to Cancun every May through September.
+You can also swim with whale sharks near La Paz, Mexico from October to February.
 Swimming among them is an incredible joy.
-I hold Gabriel’s hand, trying to stay calm.
+I held Gabriel’s hand, trying to stay calm.

 A wise calm eye regards me with curiosity.
 Underwater, she’s witnessed our Planet’s madness and marvels, navigating the globe at 2500-foot depths.
 I don’t belong here, but she does.
 As a rainbow arches over our whale shark party, I can only murmur “Thank you.”

 Climbing back into our boat, she follows me and lifts her massive head.
 I’m given a really big whale shark smile.
 What a gift.